 The PCF may provide, at any time, the full list of tuples (VPLMN ID(s), list of PSIs associated with the VPLMN ID) to the UE, and then the UE replaces any stored list of tuples with the new list of tuples provided by the PCF.

-NOTE 11: How the PCF optimises the provisioning of the list of tuples to the UE is defined in Stage 3.

 After Registration procedure, the UE may perform UE triggered V2X Policy Provisioning procedure to request V2XP from the PCF as specified in clause 6.2.4 of TS 23.287 [28].

 After Registration procedure, the UE may perform UE triggered 5G ProSe Policy Provisioning procedure to request ProSeP from the PCF as specified in clause 6.2.4 of TS 23.304 [34].